RxSwiftCommunity/RxGRDB/README.md

 For other diff algorithms, we advise you to have a look to [Differ](https://github.com/tonyarnold/Differ), [Dwifft](https://github.com/jflinter/Dwifft), or your favorite diffing library.
 RxGRDB ships with a [demo application](Documentation/RxGRDBDemo) that uses Differ in order to animate the content of a table view.

-Since computing diffs can be expensive, one may want to compute them on some background thread.
-Check out the [DiffStrategy](#diffstrategy-protocol) protocol for dedicated support.

 ---